Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Abstract

 \section{Abstract}

-We establish stability and pathwise uniqueness of solutions to Wiener noise driven McKean-Vlasov equations with random coefficients, which are allowed to be non-Lipschitz continuous.
-In the case of deterministic coefficients we also obtain the existence of unique strong solutions.
-By using our approach, which is based on an extension of the Yamada-Watanabe ansatz to the multidimensional setting and which does not rely on the construction of Lyapunov functions, we prove first moment and pathwise $\alpha$-exponential stability of solutions for $\alpha > 0$.
-Furthermore, we are able to compute Lyapunov exponents explicitly.
+We establish stability and pathwise uniqueness of solutions to Wiener noise driven McKean-Vlasov equations with random non-Lipschitz continuous coefficients.
+In the deterministic case, we also obtain the existence of unique strong solutions.
+By using our approach, which is based on an extension of the Yamada-Watanabe ansatz to the multidimensional setting and which does not rely on the construction of Lyapunov functions, we prove first moment and pathwise exponential stability.
+Furthermore, Lyapunov exponents are computed explicitly.